On automorphism groups of affine surfaces: Ind-groups, amalgams, and all this

 Let us show that $U_i=U_{i+1}\cap G_i$ for $i\ge k$.
 Indeed, since $L\subset G_i\subset U_{i+1}\rtimes L$, given $(u,l)\in (U_{i+1}\rtimes L)\cap G_i$, one has $(u,1)=(u,l)\cdot (1,l^{-1})\in G_i$.
 Thus, $U_i=U_{i+1}\cap G_i$.
 Clearly, $R_u(G)=\varinjlim U_i$, and so, the first assertion follows.
 The remaining conclusions hold because they hold for any connected algebraic subgroup $G_i$, $i\ge 1$, see, e.g., \cite[Prop.\ 19.4 and Cor.\ 21.3.A] {Hu}. \end{proof}

-\begin{corollary} The conclusions of Theorem \ref{thm: Mostow} hold for any connected nested ind-group $G=\varinjlim G_i$, which acts morphically and faithfully\footnote{We thank Hanspeter Kraft for indicating the latter assumption omitted in the previous version.} on a quasi-projective variety $X$. \end{corollary}
+\begin{corollary} The conclusions of Theorem \ref{thm: Mostow} hold for any connected nested ind-group $G=\varinjlim G_i$, which acts morphically and faithfully\footnote{The latter assumption was omitted in the previous version.
+We thank Hanspeter Kraft for indicating this.} on a quasi-projective variety $X$. \end{corollary}

 \begin{proof} It suffices to note that the ranks $\rk G_i$ are bounded by $\dim X$ due to Proposition \ref{prop: basic facts}.a and Remark \ref{rem:quasi-proj}. \end{proof}

 \begin{remark} In the notation of Theorem \ref{thm: Mostow}, consider for any $i\ge 1$ the subgroup $G_i^\prime=R_u(G_i)\rtimes L$ of $G$.
 It is easily seen that $G=\varinjlim G_i=\varinjlim G_i^\prime$.
 So, we may assume in the sequel that $G_i=R_u(G_i)\rtimes L$ share the same Levi factor for all $i\ge 1$. \end{remark}